The truth about PCOS and menopause

 Dr Daniel Atkinson, Clinical Lead at Treated, in Greater Manchester, UK, explains that PCOS is characterised by complex hormonal imbalances, including high testosterone levels and insulin resistance.

-“While these issues affect fertility, they can also affect life in other ways,” he says.
+“While these issues affect Fruchtbarkeit, they can also affect life in other ways,” he says.
 “For example, many people with PCOS have a higher chance of developing cardiovascular diseases and type 2 diabetes.
 So saying it’s only a ‘reproductive condition’ is a bit of an understatement.”

-Atkinson also points out that people with PCOS often go through menopause a few years later than average.
+Atkinson also points out that people with PCOS often go through Wechseljahre a few years later than average.
 That’s likely because they tend to have a higher ovarian reserve, as irregular ovulation means fewer eggs are released over time.

 How does PCOS affect perimenopause symptoms?